shdhawk/home-assistant.io/source/_integrations/heos.markdown

 ## Unsupported devices

-Denon and Marantz products prior to 2013 and non-network connected products (i.e. turntables and some CD players) do not support HEOS.
+Denon and Marantz products before 2013 and non-network connected products (e.g., turntables and some CD players) do not support HEOS.

 ## Data updates